desihub/desispec/doc/install.rst

         cd ..
     done

 For the initial install, and any you update your source tree versions, do (make sure the install.sh script is executable)::

     %> ./install.sh

 Now your DESI software stack is complete.
-Just run the "desi" shell function to load everything into your environment, and rerun the install.sh script any time you update your source versions.
+Just run the "desidev" shell function to load everything into your environment, and rerun the install.sh script any time you update your source versions.